rihbyne/rihbyne.github.io/content/doityourself/auto_withdrawal.md

 transactions.
 Off-chain txns do not tax txn fee when moving funds between users as opposed to on-chain one.
 But there are limits set on how many off-chain txn can be made per day.

-Q - How to move user’s ITD account’s off-chain balance into on-chain swiftly ?
+Q - How to move user’s YNE account’s off-chain balance into on-chain swiftly ?
 (Note - Just my opinion)
 --------------------------------------------------------------------------

 * First of all, user files a request saying that ‘transfer x amount from off-chain’s ABC pocket  to on-chain’s XYZ pocket’